Hosea1989/BluePrint-to-Success/Blueprint to Success/Digital_Marketing.md

 ### Practice Suggestions
 - Create a digital marketing campaign for a local business.
 - Analyze the performance of social media ads.
+- Start a personal blog to practice content marketing strategies.
+- Experiment with different SEO techniques on your website.
+- Volunteer to manage social media accounts for non-profits or small businesses.

 ## Additional Resources
 - **📚 Books**: